Marine Mammals

 Lagenorhynchus acutus

-Atlantic white-sided dolphin sounds are, like many dolphins, comprised of whistles and clicks.
-In Norwegian they are known as “kvitkjeving”, are regular guests in the Vestfjord and Lofoten, reaching Vesteraalen and the main land.
+Atlantic white sided dolphins (Lagenrhynchus acutus), in Norwegian known as “kvitkjeving”, are regular guests in the Vestfjord and Lofoten, reaching Vesteraalen and the main land.
 We have been observing their migration and distribution as well as feeding and social behavior since 2006, which also includes taking and collecting pictures for Photo-ID and recording their sounds for vocal repertoire studies.

 Group formation: Social groups/fission fusion (size 30-500)